Lesson Plan - Get It!

 - So, you can ask, “The chauffeur was what?”

 - However, the answer happy isn’t something I can touch or physically give to you.
 That makes it a subject compliment describing how the subject feels.

-In the "Introduction to Direct Objects" lesson, we used the example of baking.
+In the direct objects Related Lesson (right-hand sidebar), we used the example of baking.
 We stated, “Laila baked,” which is a complete sentence with both a subject and a verb.
 However, if we want to know what she baked; we need to transfer that baking directly to an object, a direct object to be precise.

 We can say, “Laila baked her sister a cake.”

 This is where things with objects get tricky.